Castle Donovan

 The tower's surrounding wall or bawn and outbuildings are now gone, but over two thirds of the tower still remain.
 The 17th century explosion left only a small gouge in the southwest corner, but caused huge cracks in the masonry, leaving the structure unsafe, and over two centuries later the entire western wall, excluding the still intact spiral staircase, and majority of the southern wall collapsed.
 It underwent conservation by the Office of Public Works between 2001 and 2014 and is a listed National Monument.

+As of 2024, Castle Donovan was for sale.